 The following additional parameters are used to determine separation distances:

-• In this study, I/N = -20 dB in accordance with recommends 2 of Recommendation ITU-R BT.1895 since the cognitive device is without a frequency allocation in the Radio Regulations.

-• The summation of multiple interferers is not considered.
+• In this study, I/N = -10 dB • The summation of multiple interferers is not considered.

-• Polarisation and directivity discrimination are not considered.
+• Polarisation discrimination is not considered.

 For specific scenarios and applications, polarisation and directivity discrimination may be considered.
 Report ITU-R BT.2265 provides methodologies for discrimination as well as multiple interferers.

-It should be noted that multiple interferers may significant.
+It should be noted that multiple interferers may be significant.
 It has been reported, that combinations of undesired signals can cause interference on a desired channel.
-For example, as reported, if the desired channel is N, signals on channels N + K and N + 2K, where K is an integer between 1 and 10, will combine to cause interference into the desired channel N. These results have confirmed with the observation of single and double interference on adjacent-channels and multiple adjacent-channels.
+For example, as reported, if the desired channel is N, signals on channels N + K and N + 2K, where K is an integer between 1 and 10, will combine to cause interference into the desired channel N. These results were confirmed with the observation of single and double interference on adjacent-channels and multiple adjacent-channels.
+However, with improvement in the DTV tuners such as better RF front-end linearity and the use of high IF, this kind of interference mechanism can be avoided.

 2.2 Methodology

 This section considers the interference of devices without a frequency allocation in the Radio Regulations into the broadcasting service.
-Consequently, Recommendation ITU-R BT.1895 and Report ITU-R BT.2265 are used to assess the level of interference caused by these devices.
-In order to mitigate the interference, separation distances are determined between the interfering device and the broadcast receiving system using Recommendation ITU-R P.1546.
-These separation distances represent the threshold for which the conditions in Recommendation ITU-R BT.1895 can be met.
+Consequently, Report ITU-R BT.2265 is used to assess the level of interference caused by these devices.
+In order to mitigate the interference, separation distances are determined between the interfering device and the broadcast receiving system using the signal propagation model of Recommendation ITU-R P.1546.

 2.2.1 Receiving system noise equivalent field-strength

 The receiving system noise equivalent field-strength is calculated from equation 3 of Report ITU-R BT.2265.
-Since the field-strength is frequency dependent values have been chosen to include the limits of the band 470-790MHz as well as the limits and mid-point of the band 470-698 MHz.
+Since the field-strength is frequency dependent, values have been chosen to include the limits of the band 470-790MHz as well as the limits and mid-point of the band 470-698 MHz.
 The results are tabulated in Table 2.4.
 Field-strengths for other frequencies (i.e., 470, 584, 698, and 790 MHz) can be interpolated using the methodology in Section 5 of Annex 5 to Recommendation ITU-R P.1546-4.

 Table 2.4